embrace-io/embrace-docs/docs/unity/features/traces.md

 ## Feature Support

 :::info Minimum Requirements
 - **We recommend using the latest Embrace Unity SDK version for the most up-to-date API**.
-Even though Performance Tracing is enabled in [Embrace Unity SDK versions 1.26.0 and above](/unity/integration/linking-embrace/).
+Even though Traces is enabled in [Embrace Unity SDK versions 1.26.0 and above](/unity/integration/linking-embrace/).
 :::

-The Embrace Performance Tracing API allows you to:
+The Embrace Traces API allows you to:

 - Create record data for past operations.
     - To record past operations, you can specify the start and end times of your spans that you might have captured already.